borgbackup/borg-import/README.rst

 What is borg-import?
 ====================

-Scripts to import backups from other backup software into `BorgBackup <https://github.com/borgbackup/borg>`_'s archive format.
+A set of scripts to import from other backup software into `BorgBackup <https://github.com/borgbackup/borg>`_'s archive format.

 See ``borg-import -h`` for general help.